penghui-luna/Learn-Git/readme.txt

 Git is a distribute version control system
-Git is free software
+Git is free software distributed under the GPL version is 3.0
-version is 2.0